 Read more...

 Recently, Simon Willison shared how he uses S3 event notifications with Lambda and DynamoDB to list recently uploaded files from an S3 bucket.
 The first thought that occurred to me was to use S3 inventory which provides a daily catalog of objects within a bucket queriable through Athena.
 The second idea involved doing the same with the recently announced S3 metadata feature.
 Both methods, I discovered, were already commented on by others.
+In this post, I want to explore the S3 metadata method to get my feet wet with the service.

 Read more...